anabautistamartin/anabm.github.io/index.md

 ## Language processing and semantic coherence

+Moses illusion is a cognitive illusion for semantic processing and memory.

 You can use the [editor on GitHub](https://github.com/anabautistamartin/anambautistamartin.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.